sebapersson/PEtab.jl/docs/src/tutorial.md

 1. **Dynamic model**: A Catalyst `ReactionSystem` or ModelingToolkit `ODESystem`.
 2. **Observables**: `PEtabObservable`s that map model states/parameters to measured
-   quantities, including noise models (formula + distribution).
+   quantities, including noise models (observable + noise formula).
 3. **Parameters**: `PEtabParameter`s specifying which parameters are estimated (and optional priors, bounds, and scale).
 4. **Measurements**: Measurement data as a `DataFrame` in the format described below.